theopn/haunted-tiles/README.md

 ## i3 Dependencies

-These are packages get directly called in the i3 config or one of the scripts:
+These are packages that get directly called in the i3 config or one of the scripts:

 - Brightnessctl: Backlight control
 - Clipit: Clipboard manager